Stretching for Paddling Longevity

 - Hold for 10 -20 seconds and make sure to breathe deeply while you stretch.
 Swith to the other side.

 Thigh Stretch:It's important to stretch on a regular basis over time.
 If you want to delve deeper into stretching I highly recommend finding a good yoga class near you.
 It's important that you try out different classes to find the right one for you.
 There are many different kinds of yoga and the first class you go to may not be the one for you so don't give up too easily.
 Experiment with different teachers and classes before you write it off.
-In the spring you'll be able to pick up my Yoga for Kayaking DVD that will give you even more stretches that target muscles most used in paddling.
+My Yoga for Kayaking DVD will give you even more stretches that target muscles most used in paddling.

 - From standing bend your right knee and take your right ankle or foot with your right hand.

 - Keep your knees as close together as possible.
 Don't pull up or back on your ankle or foot.
 You can press your foot into your hand.

 - Tuck your tailbone.
 This means draw your sit bones down toward the floor and you'll feel lengthening in your low back.
 You'll feel a deeper stretch in your right hip flexor.
 Lift your chest.

 - Hold for 10-20 seconds and breathe.
 Switch sides.